- What is Weld Spatter?

 Incorrect Welder Setting

 Voltage, electrical stick, and amperage setting are crucial.
 Your amperage is determined by the wire feed speed and if you run it too high, you get spatter.
 Reduce the wire feed speed to decrease the amperage and reduce spatter.
 Alternatively, you can increase the voltage.
 Too low voltage increases spatter.
-To remedy it, increase the voltage until weld spatter reduces.
+To remedy it, increase the voltage until the weld spatter reduces.

 Check if the electric stick is far from the contact tip to your workpiece.
 Excessive stick out increases spatter and also create porosity problem because of the lack of penetration.